antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 # EXAMPLE 1 Tohoku earthquake

 In this brief guide, we describe the instructions to install all the necessary requirements to run ANTI-FASc along with a practical example.
+In this example we generate a set of scenarios based on location and magnitude of 2011, March the 11th, Tohoku earthquake

 All the instructions have been tested on the OS Ubuntu20.04.
 The procedure consists of 4 phases: Installation, Preprocess, Rupture Areas and Slip Distribution, Postprocess

 # 1 - Installation